sphinx-contrib/sphinxcontrib-versioning/docs/settings.rst

     multiple files or directories to be excluded by adding more ``--grm-exclude`` arguments.

     If this argument is not specified then nothing will be deleted from the branch.
-This may cause stale/orphaned HTML files in the branch if a branch is deleted from the repo after sphinxcontrib-versioning already created HTML files for it.
+This may cause stale/orphaned HTML files in the branch if a branch is deleted from the repo after SCVersioning already created HTML files for it.